timbernat/polymerist/README.md

 mamba activate polymerist-env
 pip install -e .
 ```
+The third command will take **_at least_** a few minutes, and will make the terminal quite bust; remain calm, that's normal!

 Equivalent commands using just conda (in case mamba installation fails) are below.
 These will perform the same install, just much more slowly:
 ```sh
 git clone https://github.com/timbernat/polymerist